Skip to content

 The DLOB Hybrid Model

-This hybrid gives Drift real order book function with AMM fallback liquidity.
-Makers get true limit order fills and a 0.003% rebate instead of a fee.
-No other major Solana venue pays its makers.
+This hybrid gave Drift real order book function with AMM fallback liquidity.
+Makers could receive limit-order fills and a 0.0025% rebate under the pre-exploit schedule.

 Beyond Perps: Drift's Multi-Product Platform

-Drift is not just a perp DEX.
-It offers spot trading, lending, and prediction markets -- all under one margin account.
-You can use your SOL as collateral, earn yield on idle USDC, and trade perps, all from the same account.
+Drift was not just a perp DEX.
+It offered spot trading, lending, and prediction markets -- all under one margin account.
+You could use your SOL as collateral, earn yield on idle USDC, and trade perps, all from the same account.

 Flash Trade entered the Solana perps market focused on speed and capital use.
 It uses FlashSynths -- synthetic assets backed by a liquidity pool similar to Jupiter's JLP but optimized for fast position changes.